mermonia/peridot/README.md

 # Peridot

-Peridot is a lightweigh, modular dotfiles manager written in Go.
+Peridot is a lightweight, modular dotfiles manager written in Go.
 It helps you organize, deploy and check the status of your dotfiles using a simple module-based system.

 ---